**Amended by DBM Board on 10/28/25

 6. PRE-TOURNAMENT PRACTICE:

-The tournament waters shall be off-limits to all competitors commencing at 30 minutes after sunset on the Sunday prior to the first day of practice or competition day.
-The exact dates and times of the tournament and off-limit period must be obtained from the Tournament Director.
-It is the responsibility of the competitor to know and observe these dates.
-Exception may be given by the Tournament Director for special events.
-I.E. Youth events.
 During the official practice period or tournament, a competitor may not have the assistance or advice of anyone for the purposes of locating bass, nor may enter the tournament waters during the off-limits period, a professional guide, state or wildlife agency employee, or any person deemed a local expert on these waters by the Tournament Director unless he is a contestant in the tournament.
 Each competitor agrees to report any violations of these rules to a tournament official.
 The failure to report violations or suggestions to violate these rules or false verification of weight-in forms will be cause for disqualification.

-Safe boat conduct must be observed at all times by the tournament competitors.
+Safe boat conduct must be always observed by the tournament competitors.
 During the official practice and tournament each competitor is required to provide and wear a Coast Guard approved chest-type life preserver.
 This preserver must be worn any time the combustion engine is operating.
 This preserver must be strapped, snapped, or zippered securely and maintained in that condition until the competitor reaches his fishing location and the combustion engine is shut off.
-Violation of this rule shall be reason for disqualification.
+Violation of this rule shall be the reason for disqualification.
 The Tournament Director has the right to delay or cancel the start of an official tournament day because of bad weather or other factors that would endanger the safety of the competitors.
 Tournament waters may also be restricted due to bad weather or other conditions.

-Competitors in DBM tournaments are expected to follow high standards of sportsmanship, courtesy, safety, and conservation.
-Any infraction of these fundamental sporting principles may be deemed cause for disqualification.
-Use of alcohol or drugs (other than those purchased over the counter or prescribed by a licensed physician) by any competitor during the official practice or tournament will not be tolerated and shall be cause for immediate disqualification from this and all subsequent DBM tournaments.
-Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the vicinity of non-competitors who may be on the tournament waters.
-Any act of a competitor which reflects unfavorably upon DBM’s efforts to promote fisheries conservation, clean waters, and courtesy shall be reason for disqualification.
+Maximum courtesy must be always practiced, especially regarding boating and angling in the vicinity of non-competitors who may be on the tournament waters.
+Any act of a competitor which reflects unfavorably upon DBM’s efforts to promote fisheries conservation, clean waters, and courtesy shall be grounds for disqualification.
 No alcoholic beverages or other stimulants or depressants shall be allowed in a boat during official practice or competitor days or in the weigh-in area.
-No competitor will be allowed to have alcoholic beverages, during travel to and from the tournament, at the launch ramp for pre launch, during the tournament, or post launch and results.
-Violators can be subject to disqualification from the event or suspension from club events
+No competitor will be allowed to have or use alcoholic beverages, marijuana, or non-prescription stimulants during travel to and from the tournament, at the launch ramp for pre-launch activities, during the tournament, or post-tournament weigh-in and results announcemen.Violators can be subject to disqualification from the event or suspension from club events

 Chemical substance addiction or abuse, conviction of a felony or other crimes involving moral turpitude, or other conduct reflecting unfavorably on DBM’s efforts to promote safety, sportsmanship and compliance with tournament rules shall be grounds for rejecting any application for participation and disqualification.